Cghlewis/data-mgmt-ed-research-book/_book/06-documentation.md

 ### Data Management Plan

 This is the first project-level document that will be created in your research project life cycle.
-See [Data Management Plan](#dmp) to review details about this document.
+See the [Data Management Plan](#dmp) chapter to review details about this document.
 The only other note to mention here is that your DMP can continue to be modified throughout your entire study.
 If any major changes are made, it may be helpful to reach out to your program officer to keep them in the loop as well.

 ### Checklists and meeting notes